electricimp/ElectricImp-Sublime/README.md

 ### Installing Node.js

-**Please note that the Plugin requires Node.js 4.0 or above.**
+**Please note that the Plugin requires Node.js 4.0 or above with npm installed.**

+Please follow
-The plugin requires Node.js to be installed on the machine.
-Please follow [instructions](https://nodejs.org/en/download/package-manager/) to install Node on your machine.
+[instructions](https://nodejs.org/en/download/package-manager/) to install Node on your machine.

-### Installing Builder Node.js Module
+### Installing the necessary Node.js Modules

-The plugin uses [Builder](https://github.com/electricimp/Builder) Node.js module for source code pre-processing.
-To install the Builder module, please use npm command:
+To install the necessary modules, please use the npm commands:

 ```
+npm i clone
+npm i jsep
-npm i -g Builder
+npm i request
 ```

 ### Installing the Plugin